 Being ready for second grade involves more than just knowing certain facts.
-Second graders are generally able to think about how and why they’re solving problems.
-The Common Core State Standards (CCSS), which most states have adopted, lay out a number of skills kids are expected to learn by the end of first grade.
+Second graders need to be able to think about how and why they’re solving problems.
+Your state’s academic standards outline the skills kids are expected to learn by the end of first grade in order to be prepared for second grade.
 Here are some of the big ones.

 Skills to Get Ready for Grade 2: English Language Arts and Literacy

 One way kids get ready for second grade is by continuing to work on connecting letters and sounds to make words.
+(This is sometimes referred to as phonological awareness.)
 Second graders use this skill to write short sentences.
 They also read stories and poems and learn to talk about what they read.
 Here’s a sample of the reading and writing skills kids are expected to learn by the end of first grade:

 - Show an understanding of the lesson in a story by asking and answering questions about it (who, what, where, when, why and how).

 - Compare and contrast elements of different stories, including characters, settings and major events.